 In fiscal year 2020, all state and local forensic capacity enhancement programs previously administered by NIJ, including most of the programs listed on this page, moved to the Bureau of Justice Assistance (BJA).
 BJA is releasing 2020 solicitations associated with the programs listed below.
 Learn more about this realignment and view a list of open solicitations.

 NIJ will continue to administer the Research and Evaluation in Publicly Funded Forensic Laboratories Program, NamUs, and forensic science research and development projects.

 In crime laboratories, scientists analyze evidence collected from crime scenes, suspects and victims.
 They may analyze anything from DNA or fingerprints to human remains or suspicious substances.

 Due to the increasing reliance on scientific methodologies in criminal investigations, many laboratories have faced mounting workloads.
-NIJ has committed to helping crime laboratories increase their capacity by streamlining their processes, hiring more personnel, purchasing technology and supplies and providing up-to-date training to keep up with technological capabilities in solving crime.
+NIJ has committed to helping crime laboratories increase their capacity by streamlining their processes and providing up-to-date training to keep up with technological capabilities in solving crime.
 NIJ also supports accessible resources for crime laboratory personnel, such as Web-based databases.